COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 *Permission granted from Middlesex-London Food Policy Council Nov.
 2, 2021.

-The City of London is exploring a Green Bin Program planned to start in 2022.
-Green bin programs can help use some of the unavoidable food waste, but it is still better to prevent the wasted food in the first place.
+The City of London started its Green Bin Program in January 2024.
+Green bin programs can help use some of the unavoidable food waste, but it is still better to prevent wasting the food in the first place.

 Tips to Reduce Your Food Waste